n7tae/mvoice/README.md

 On the main window, set your destination callsign and IP address.
 You can select a reflector from the dropdown list and that will fill the Destination callsign and IP address, or you can type the callsign into the Callsign Entry box.
 If the IP address can be found from your local data, the IP will be automatically set, otherwise, you will need to know the IP address of your destination.
 Once you have valid values for both, you can save these for future use, if it's not already in your database.
 Please remember that when you are setting a new destination, the callsign and IP entry will "approve" their input strictly based on syntax and not whether the callsign or an IP address is actually a place where an M17 destination exists.

 Please note that you don't have to save a destination to use it, but it will not be available in the drop-down selection until you do save it.
 If you haven't saved a destination and you select another destination from the dropdown list, your unsaved destination will no longer be available.
-If you are going to use an M17 reflector, a vaild callsign is exactly **seven** characters long, `M17-xxx` where `xxx` is made up of letters or numbers.
+If you are going to use an M17 reflector, a valid callsign is exactly **seven** characters long, `M17-xxx` where `xxx` is made up of letters or numbers.
 Or, now you can also link to the new URF reflectors.
 A URF reflector callsign is exactly **six** characters long, beginning with `URF`.

 Once you set the reflector callsign, you can select the reflector module with the radio buttons from `A` to `Z`.
 If you are callsign routing to an individual, you can provide a module in the ninth position, but it isn't necessary.
 If *mvoice* has found a URL for the target, you can open the reflector's dashboard with the **Open Dashboard** button.

 For Linking, you can select a reflector.
 The link button will only be activated after you have entered a valid target in the destination callsign and IP address.
 This validation **does not** check to see if reflect exists at that IP and the module you are requesting is actually configured and operational, or even if it actually exists.

-There are three "transmitting" buttons on *mvoice* that are explained below, but first, an explaination:
+There are three "transmitting" buttons on *mvoice* that are explained below, but first, an explanation:

 Both the **Echo Test** and the **PTT** buttons are *toggle* buttons.
 You press and release these buttons to start their function and press and release again to stop their function.
 Both of these buttons also have built-in timers and will show the *approximate* "key on" time.

 1) **Echo Test** is a toggle switch.
 Click it to start recording an echo test and your voice will be encoded using the Codec 2 mode you selected in the Settings dialog.
 Note that the button will turn yellow when you are recording your test.
 Click the button again and *mvoice* will decode the saved AMBE data and play it back to you.
 This is a great way to check the operation of your setup as well as the volume levels and make sure your headset is working properly.
-Whenever you complete an Echo Test, you'll get a statistical summary of your recorded audio, the volume (in decibels relative to an arbitrary reference that is properly adjusted audio) and the precentage of when your audio was within 6 dB of clipping (50% of the maximum amplitude).
+Whenever you complete an Echo Test, you'll get a statistical summary of your recorded audio, the volume (in decibels relative to an arbitrary reference that is properly adjusted audio) and the percentage of when your audio was within 6 dB of clipping (50% of the maximum amplitude).
 For the echo test, you'll generally want 0% clip and a volume of around 0 dB, although most anything above -10 dB is still copyable.
 So ***first*** adjust your system microphone gain to achieve the desired dB, and ***then*** adjust you system volume level for a comfortable listening level.
 Note that *mvoice* has no volume or gain controls for either TX or RX.
 You'll use your Linux gui audio settings for this.

 2) **PTT** the large PTT button is also toggle switch.
 Click it and it will turn yellow also and *mvoice* will encode your audio and send it to your destination.
 Click the button again to return *mvoice* to receiving.
 When you do, you'll see your volume statistics. *mvoice* will also report volume statistics on incoming audio streams.
 There is a locking mechanism in PTT: When you start a transmission by toggling the PTT to the "key on" state, *mvoice* will attempt to lock the gateway.
 If the lock is achieved, all is good.
 If the gateway is busy, the PTT lock will fail and the PTT button will be returned to the "key off" state.
 While response of this lock is quick, it does take a finite time to execute!
 So here is a best practice: Key up, and **wait one or two seconds** before you start talking.
 By waiting, you're insuring that the PTT lock has been successfully achieved.